gchris96/Quiz-Forge/README.md

 - Postgres + SQLAlchemy provides durable quiz history and result snapshots; SQLite would simplify local setup but is less suitable for concurrent usage or production migrations.
-- OpenAI responses API is used when available; chat completions is a fallback to keep compatibility with older SDKs.
+- The selected provider API is used when available; OpenAI chat completions remains a fallback to keep compatibility with older SDKs.
 A self-hosted model would reduce vendor dependency but adds deployment and latency complexity.
+- AI generation supports either OpenAI or Claude via `AI_PROVIDER` so teams can use existing accounts; this improves portability but adds configuration complexity.
 - Quiz content is normalized server-side to guarantee 5 questions, 4 options, and a stable schema for the frontend; letting the frontend normalize would reduce backend logic but risks inconsistent validation and data integrity.